kupc25648/LSTMRL_daytrade/README.md

 - actiually there are 2 test scheme (1 and 2) the test scheme 1 yield is 15% with around 56% loss days and the test scheme 2 yield is 61% with around 61% loss days

-However, my current data size (aroud 2-3 months) is very small, pleas feel free to try on the larger data.
+However, my current data size (aroud 2-3 months) is very small, please feel free to try on larger one.

 Also you can contact me at kupc25648@hotmail.com | kupc25648@gmail.com